-- Events and meetings were posted as they were scheduled and were tweeted on the NFRMPO's Twitter account (@NFRMPO). - The NFRMPO created a website where draft chapters, meeting schedules, and contact information were made available.
-The website was updated often to ensure the most current information was available. http://www.nfrmpo.org/rtp/ - The Community Remarks site allowed the public to provide comments on a Google Maps-based website.
+- Events and meetings were posted as they were scheduled and were tweeted on the NFRMPO's Twitter account (@NFRMPO). - The NFRMPO posted draft chapters, meeting schedules, and contact information on its website.
+The website was updated often to ensure the most current information was available. - The Community Remarks site allowed the public to provide comments on a Google Maps-based website.
 The tool allowed users to "vote up" and "vote down" comments, which streamlined comments and provided additional interactivity.
-Those who "vote down" a comment were required to explain their dislike or disapproval, allowing additional input which could be incorporated into the 2040 RTP. www.communityremarks.com/northfrontra nge/
+Those who "vote down" a comment were required to explain their dislike or disapproval, allowing additional input which could be incorporated into the 2040 RTP. communityremarks.com/northfrontrange/

 The NFRMPO used two surveys to distinguish the needs of the region in the existing and future transportation systems.
 Surveys provided staff a direct understanding of regional transportation issues; where, how, and why people commute; and what modes of transportation are impacted by congestion or are used most often.
-An analysis of these surveys is included in the Chapter 1.